My Sailor, My Love: Reception

 The film received generally positive reviews.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 30 reviews.

 Critics have praised the film's nuanced portrayal of familial relationships.
 Marya E. Gates of RogerEbert.com noted that the film excels when delving into Grace's pain, highlighting how it has affected her interactions with others.
-Similarly, Similarly, Loud and Clear Reviews commended the film for subtly shifting audience perceptions of its characters, particularly in exploring the complexities of Grace and Howard's relationship.
+Similarly, Loud and Clear Reviews commended the film for subtly shifting audience perceptions of its characters, particularly in exploring the complexities of Grace and Howard's relationship.

-Amy Nicholson in a reiview for The New York Times was more critical, noting "The painful dynamic is credible; the dialogue not so much.
-Still, the actors are in full command of our empathy, especially Brennan’s gray-haired caretaker who, when she cracks open her heart, seems to glow from within."
+Amy Nicholson in a review for The New York Times was more critical, noting "The painful dynamic is credible; the dialogue not so much.
+Still, the actors are in full command of our empathy, especially Brennan's gray-haired caretaker who, when she cracks open her heart, seems to glow from within."